Efficient population coding of sensory stimuli: Population coding of ternary neurons with any noise generation function

 \subsection{Revised probability in ON-OFF mixtures}

-For ON-OFF mixtures, the revised probability (Eq.
-58 and Eq.
-59) needs to be adjusted.
-We derive the equivalency of Eq.
-58 and Eq.
-59 that we derived before for ON neurons. \\ \\ Define $x=\int_0^s p(t)\text dt$, and assuming we already know that neuron $1, 2, ..., j$ do not fire, for an OFF neuron $i$, if neuron $j+1$ is also an OFF neuron, we have
+For ON-OFF mixtures, the revised probability (Eq.~\ref{eq:u1_revised}, Eq.~\ref{eq:u2_revised}) needs to be adjusted.
+We derive the equivalency of Eq.~\ref{eq:u1_revised} and Eq.~\ref{eq:u2_revised} that we derived before for ON neurons. \\ \\ Assuming we already know that neuron $1, 2, ..., j$ do not fire, for an OFF neuron $i$, if neuron $j+1$ is also an OFF neuron, and $j+1 < i$, we have